 - Video game consoles and accessories, video equipment and recording devices (VHS, DVD, etc.)

-- Printers, electronics and other computer accessories (mice, keyboards, monitors, power cords and adapters, scanners, MP3 players, cell phones, etc.)
+- Printers, electronics and other computer accessories (mice, keyboards, replica watches, monitors, power cords and adapters, scanners, MP3 players, cell phones, etc.)

 - Goodwill is a partnered with Dell on the Dell Reconnect program, which ensures that donated computers are safely and securely recycled.